Black-Scholes Option Pricing Calculator

 An investor checks a 60-day $95 strike put while the stock trades at $100.
 Volatility is 25%, the risk-free rate is 4.5%, and dividend yield is 1%.

-Result: the put value and Greeks update instantly when the example is loaded.
+Result: the put value and Greeks update when the example is loaded.

 Protective puts are often traded before expiration, so implied volatility changes can dominate realized P/L.